oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/explorer.md

    Note: If running on the same server, use `http://host.docker.internal:8545/` for RPC URLs.

 ## Frontend Environment Variables
-Both BlockScout v6 and v7 share the following frontend environment variables that need to be configured:
+All BlockScout versions share the following frontend environment variables that need to be configured:

 :::note Important Notes for Verse v1 Environment
 When setting up Blockscout for Verse v1 (OP Stack), ensure the following configuration: